leeway64/Digital-Cross-Correlator-for-Laser-Beam-Signal-Processing/Abridged project report.md

 ![Final setup](https://github.com/leeway64/Digital-Cross-Correlator-for-Laser-Beam-Signal-Processing/blob/master/Hardware%20components/Digital%20correlator%20system%201.JPG)

-The final hardware configuration is shown in Figure 6.2.1.
+The final hardware configuration is shown in the figure above.
 Notice that there is a 50 Ω resistor in parallel across the BNC terminal.
 Of note is how the Tiva is secured within the chassis box: the underside of the Tiva is connected to female stacking headers.
 Those headers are secured by L-brackets attached to the box.

 # Final results